 Philosophy of Selfness

 Selfness is about responsibility and integrity.
 The philosophy asks a simple question ‘If you lived by your efforts and became responsible for your environment.
 Would your compromise become a life?’
-It is a compelling question, an initial seed of thought, which allows the Philosophy of Selfness to grow within one's psyche.
-Selfness questions beliefs and supposition, asking this question: 'Is this true?'
-The idea is to accept and respect the opinions of other people.
-Providing there is no attempt to indoctrinate, all is well.
-At the instant of sensing, ‘My way is the way’ a human who desire to live within freedom will turn away.
+It is a compelling question, an initial seed of thought, which allows the 'Philosophy of Selfness' to grow within one's psyche.
+Selfness questions beliefs and supposition, asking the question: 'Is this information true or accurate?’ about anything which effects our close environments.